johnaparker/miepy/README.md

 For examples and use cases, see examples folder.

-For full documentation, see docs folder.
+For an overview of the theory, see docs folder.

 Installation
 --------------